akariba/CCR-Portfolio-Analytics/README.md

 ## MANDATORY FINAL SCORING CONTRACT

-MANDATORY SCORING RULES
+Scoring

+Apply the authoritative Step 3a five-scale financial methodology.

+For every supplied factor:
+- assess the factor using genuine SEC/Web evidence;
+- preserve its supplied factor_id, source step and weight;
+- assign a factor score from 1.0 to 5.0 where the methodology permits assessment;
+- explain the evidence supporting the score.

+Calculate:

+ED_SCORE = weighted result of confirmed Step 2.3 Event-Driven factors.

+SI_SCORE = weighted result of confirmed Step 2.4 Sector-Inherent factors.

+COMPOSITE_SCORE = (ED_SCORE × 0.80) + (SI_SCORE × 0.20)

+Round the final displayed COMPOSITE_SCORE to two decimal places.

-For a successfully completed Step 2.5 assessment:
+For a successfully completed assessment, all five final scoring fields are mandatory:

+scoring.ed_score
+scoring.si_score
+scoring.composite_score
+scoring.residual_rating
+scoring.credit_impact_rating

+Requirements:

-- scoring.ed_score MUST be a numeric value from 1.0 to 5.0.
+scoring.ed_score MUST be numeric from 1.0 to 5.0.

-- scoring.si_score MUST be a numeric value from 1.0 to 5.0.
+scoring.si_score MUST be numeric from 1.0 to 5.0.

-- scoring.composite_score MUST be a numeric value from 1.0 to 5.0.
+scoring.composite_score MUST be numeric from 1.0 to 5.0.

-- scoring.residual_rating MUST be exactly one of:
+scoring.residual_rating MUST be exactly one of:
 LOW
 MEDIUM
 HIGH

-- scoring.credit_impact_rating MUST be exactly one of:
+scoring.credit_impact_rating MUST be exactly one of:
 LOW_IMPACT
 MEDIUM_IMPACT
 HIGH_IMPACT

-These five fields MUST NOT be null, blank, empty-string, omitted, or "Not available" when the supplied Event-Driven and Sector-Inherent factors have been successfully assessed.
+These five fields MUST NOT be null, blank, empty, omitted, or "Not available" after the supplied Event-Driven and Sector-Inherent factors have been successfully assessed.

-Composite calculation:

-composite_score = (0.80 * ed_score) + (0.20 * si_score)

-Round only the final displayed composite score to two decimal places.
+Do not fabricate evidence.

+If evidence for an individual factor is genuinely insufficient, record the specific limitation in evidence_gaps and follow the authoritative Step 3a methodology for treatment of that factor.

-A response with successfully assessed factors but any of these five scoring fields missing or null is NOT a valid completed Step 2.5 assessment.
+A completed assessment containing successfully assessed factors but missing any of the five mandatory final scoring fields is INVALID.

+Follow rpr_step25_secweb_output_schema_v1.json.